Importing Test Score Data

 Now every score in group 1 will also have the score subtype field in Slate set to Internet-based Test (iBT).

-Since it's possible to import more than one test score at a time for records, it is important to group the test score data.
-For example, if importing ACT test score data for two different ACT tests, it's important to identify which export columns belong to the first test and which export columns belong to the second test.
+For example, if you import ACT test score data for two different ACT tests, identify which export columns belong to the first test and which export columns belong to the second test.

-Clearly identify export columns!
+Clearly identify export columns.
 Defining test score data columns will make it much easier to set Slate destinations and group data appropriately.

 Unique ID